intelagense/rwxrob/log/2021/04/29/README.md

+## Thursday, April 29, 2021, 11:35:20PM EDT <1619753720>

+Hit a *major* point of confusion when combining shell scripts and YAML for cloud-native stuff.
+Tabs are *required* by POSIX for indentation.
+They are defined by the standard.
+It's not a debate.
+But YAML files forbid tabs for indentation.
+This means combining the two in the same file is problematic at best.

+The unfortunate conclusion is that I refuse to use indented here-documents at all with YAML in shell scripts.
+You can do it, and it looks absolutely amazing.
+And you know people will.
+Some will say that the YAML will never need to come out of that shell script.

+However, when some poor sod copies and paste it with a graphic editor they'll be in for a really bad day because the new YAML file will have both tabs and spaces in it.
+White-space only indentation is a fucking pain as it is enough to get right.

+One thing is for sure.
+Everything I have *ever* said about learning `vi` is being validated by all of this stuff.

 ## Thursday, April 29, 2021, 9:28:48PM EDT <1619746128>

 I've decided to allow myself to use Bash for "patches" and installations